-Every Ultra Search instance is based on a database user/schema with the WKUSER
+Each Oracle Ultra Search instance is based on a database user and schema with the WKUSER role.

-The database user you create to house the Ultra Search instance should be assigned a dedicated self-contained tablespace.
+The database user you create to house the Oracle Ultra Search instance should be assigned a dedicated self-contained tablespace.
 This is important if you plan to ever create snapshot instances of this instance.
 To do this, create a new tablespace.
 Then, create a new database user whose default tablespace is the one you just created.

-- "Configuring the Oracle Server for Ultra Search" on page 4-1 for information and instructions on configuring database users for Ultra Search - "Creating a Snapshot Instance" on page 7-6 - 2.
-Follow instance creation in the Ultra Search administration tool.
+- "Configuring the Oracle Server for Oracle Ultra Search" on page 5-1 for information and instructions on configuring database users for Oracle Ultra Search - "Creating a Snapshot Instance" on page 8-6 - 2.
+Follow the instance creation steps in the Oracle Ultra Search administration tool.